honojs/website/api/hono.md

 ## Methods

-An instance of `Hono` has these methods.
+An instance of `Hono` has the following methods.

 - app.**HTTP_METHOD**(\[path,\]handler|middleware...)
 - app.**all**(\[path,\]handler|middleware...)